 Tips to Write Your Wedding Vows

 - Make sure that everyone is on the same page.
 Talk to your future spouse and your officiant and make sure everyone is okay with personalized wedding vows.
 Some religions require that you use the traditional wording, while others will allow you to write your own, as long as you include certain phrases.
 You'll also want to make sure that your sweetheart also wants to do it.
-While you're at it, decide together whether you want to write one set of wedding vows that you will both say, or whether you want to write individually.
+While you're at it, decide together whether you want to write one set of wedding vows that you will both say, or whether you want to write them individually.

 - Answer some simple questions.
 It's homework time.
 Sit down in a quiet space with paper and pen and answer these questions.
 Even if you don't think the answer will end up in your wedding vows, take the time to write it down anyway.
 It may help you in the long run.
 If you encounter writer's block, first try taking a short break.
 If you're still having trouble, try speaking the answers into a tape recorder, letting the thoughts flow freely.